What is a collision deductible?

 • The victim of a hit-and-run

-Collision coverage also allows you to get your insurance company involved on your behalf even when you are not at fault.
-If you file a claim for damage and pay your collision deductible, the insurance company will seek restitution from the at-fault party, including your deductible, in a process called subrogation.
+Collision coverage also allows you to get your insurance company involved on your behalf, even when you are not at fault.
+If you file a claim for damage and pay your collision deductible, the insurance company will seek restitution from the at-fault party, including your deductible, in a subrogation process.

 Collision coverage claims and your car insurance rates

 A collision claim may increase your rates.
-Since collision claims are often for at-fault accidents, you can expect to see an increase on your next renewal.
-If the claim was not for an at-fault accident, the rate increase will depend on the company’s guidelines and the type of claim.
+Since collision claims are often for at-fault accidents, you can expect an increase on your next renewal.
+If the claim were not for an at-fault accident, the rate increase would depend on the company’s guidelines and the type of claim.

 author image